farhan-haroon/Autonomous-Navigation/README.md

 * Python - 2.7 or above

 ## Steps to run:
+It is assumed that the robot is fully setup.
 Execute the following steps to implement Autonomous Navigation on your robot:

-1. **SLAM:** Run SLAM - (Simultaneous Localisation )
+1. **SLAM:** Run SLAM - (Simultaneous Localisation And Mapping)

+The first step is to generate a 2-D Map of the surroundings using the LIDAR.

+Execute the following commands to run SLAM and generate the Map: